antfu-collective/vite-ssg/README.md

 - Single-purpose documentation site
 - Lightweight ([No double payload](https://twitter.com/youyuxi/status/1274834280091389955))

-Cons:
-- ⛔️ No plugin support, no access to Vite config

 ### Use Vite SSG when you want:

 - More controls on the build process and tooling